mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 7.7.2015
+* Optimizations for QR - decomposition: Assembler optimized multiplication used only there.
+* New global subspace method: Independent component analysis.

 Date: 16.6.2015
 * Reduced the number of threads for simple operations -> there the thread handling overhead is higher than the